The Evolution of Mohs Surgery

 Of Mohs and Melanoma

 To sum up, Mohs surgeons are best equipped to treat skin cancers.
 They know diseases of the skin, they know dermatopathology, and they are trained to do excisions and repairs.
-With its unparalleled cure rates, Mohs micrographic surgery is the treatment of choice for select basal cell and squamous cell carcinomas, in addition to other less common skin cancers.
+With its unparalleled cure rates, Mohs surgery (also known as Mohs micrographic surgery) is the treatment of choice for select basal cell and squamous cell carcinomas, in addition to other less common skin cancers.

 - Tierney EP and Hanke CW.
 Cost effectiveness of Mohs micrographic surgery: Review of the literature.
 J Drugs Dermatol 2009; 8:914-922.